apopticon/SolarSystem23/README.md

+This fork of the excellent SolarSystem23 has two changes.
+First is the addition of some delay in the Galaxy TurnAround kicker.
+If the ball bounces off the switch, it can wind up stuck in the turnaround.
+Adding a little delay lets the ball settle and (so far) seems to have solved the problem.
+Second is the new game code uses the G.I. control to turn off the playfield lights at the beginning of a new ball, and the playfield is dark until the ball passes thru the top lanes.
+I have disabled that.
+You can turn it back on by uncommenting those two lines in the code.
+Search for SetGeneralIllumination(false) and remove the comment.
+One is in InitNewBall and the other is in ManageGameMode.

 # SolarSystem23
 All new code for a classic pinball machine.
 With an Arduino connected to the MPU, this code will run on a Galaxy pinball machine (1980).